hr-virieux/regex-tutorial/README.md

 # Validating Hex Values with Regex

-This tutorial will explain the use of a regular expression (regex) to validate hexadecimal values.
-Hexadecimal values, often used to define colours in web development, consist of numbers and the letters A-F. Validating such values is crucial for ensuring input data adheres to expected formats in web applications.
+This tutorial will explain the use of a regular expression (regex) to validate hexadecimal values. which is often used to define colours in web development.
+It consist of numbers and the letters A-F. Validating such values is important for ensuring input data adheres to expected formats in web applications.

 ## Summary